cometbft/knowledge-base/protocols/cometbft.md

 > perhaps we should clarify nomenclature: the Consensus gossip service actually is not implemented by a gossip algorithm but a peer-to-peer system

-The p2p system maintains an overlay network that should satisfy a list of requirements (connectivity, stability, diversity in geographical peers) that are inherited from the communication needs of the reactors.
+The p2p system maintains an overlay network that should satisfy a list of requirements (connectivity, stability, diversity in geographical peers) that are inherited from the communication needs of the reactors that are discussed here [[reactor-survey]].